Density Estimation in Infinite Dimensional Exponential Families: Introduction

 \subsection{Contributions}

-\emph{(i)} The main results of this paper regarding the estimation of $p_0\in\Cal{P}$ (well-specified case) through the minimization of Fisher divergence are presented in Section~\ref{Sec:Theory}.
-First, we show that estimating $p_0:=p_{f_0}$ using the score matching method reduces to estimating $f_0$ by solving a simple finite-dimensional linear system (Theorems~\ref{Thm:score}, \ref{Thm:representer}).
-Hyv\"{a}rinen \cite{Hyvarinen-07} obtained a similar result for $\Scr{P}_{\text{fin}}$ where the estimator is obtained by solving a linear system, which in the case of Gaussian family matches the MLE \cite{Hyvarinen-05}.
+\emph{(i)} We present an estimate of $p_0\in\Cal{P}$ in the well-specified case through the minimization of Fisher divergence, in Section~\ref{Sec:Theory}.
+First, we show that estimating $p_0:=p_{f_0}$ using the score matching method reduces to estimating $f_0$ by solving a simple finite-dimensional linear system (Theorems~\ref{Thm:score} and \ref{Thm:representer}). \citet{Hyvarinen-07} obtained a similar result for $\Scr{P}_{\text{fin}}$ where the estimator is obtained by solving a linear system, which in the case of Gaussian family matches the MLE \citep{Hyvarinen-05}.
 The estimator obtained in the infinite dimensional case is not a simple extension of its finite-dimensional counterpart, however, as the former requires an appropriate regularizer (we use $\Vert\cdot\Vert^2_\eu{H}$) to make the problem well-posed.
-Moreover, it is not straightforward to show that the estimator in the infinite dimensional setting can be obtained by solving a finite-dimensional linear system (see Theorem~\ref{Thm:representer}). \\ \emph{(ii)} In contrast to \cite{Hyvarinen-07} where no guarantees on consistency or convergence rates are provided for the density estimator in $\Scr{P}_{\text{fin}}$, we establish in Theorem~\ref{Thm:rates} the consistency and rates of convergence for the proposed estimator of $f_0$, and use these to prove consistency and rates of convergence for the corresponding plug-in estimator of $p_0$ (Theorems~\ref{Thm:density}, \ref{Thm:density-2}), even when $\eu{H}$ is infinite dimensional.
-An interesting aspect of these results is that while the estimator of $f_0$ (and therefore $p_0$) is obtained by minimizing the Fisher divergence, the resultant density estimator is shown to be consistent in KL divergence (and therefore in Hellinger and total-variation distances) and we provide convergence rates in all these distances.
+We would like to highlight that to the best of our knowledge, the proposed estimator is the first practically computable estimator of $p_0$ with consistency guarantees (see below). \\ \emph{(ii)} In contrast to \cite{Hyvarinen-07} where no guarantees on consistency or convergence rates are provided for the density estimator in $\Scr{P}_{\text{fin}}$, we establish in Theorem~\ref{Thm:rates} the consistency and rates of convergence for the proposed estimator of $f_0$, and use these to prove consistency and rates of convergence for the corresponding plug-in estimator of $p_0$ (Theorems~\ref{Thm:density} and \ref{Thm:density-2}), even when $\eu{H}$ is infinite dimensional.
+Furthermore, while the estimator of $f_0$ (and therefore $p_0$) is obtained by minimizing the Fisher divergence, the resultant density estimator is also shown to be consistent in KL divergence (and therefore in Hellinger and total-variation distances) and we provide convergence rates in all these distances.